muonato/silta/README.md

 Single-user browser-based organizer for simple project management.

 ## Background
-Python project SILTA began in early 2022 from the daily need to manage Digital Forensics Incident Response (DFIR) tasks.
-Inspired by the *Kirjuri* application *(github.com/AnttiKurittu/kirjuri)* the objective became to develop a personal organizer application for DFIR projects.
+Python project SILTA began in early 2022 from requests to help manage Digital Forensics Incident Response (DFIR) daily tasks.
+Inspired by the *Kirjuri* application *(github.com/AnttiKurittu/kirjuri)* the objective formed as developing a personal organizer application for DFIR projects.

 ## A ~~Work~~ Hobby In Progress
-As of writing this on Feb 2023 the project is constantly evolving as new ideas for usability and better Python solutions emerge.
-Current goal is to facilitate any configuration of tasks to be dynamically specified by the end-user without re-inventing the database model.
+As of writing this on Feb 2023 the project is evolving as new ideas for usability and better Python solutions emerge.
+Current goal is to facilitate any configuration of tasks to be dynamically specified by the end-user without re-inventing the database model all the time.

 ## Design philosophy
 Minimalism is a major driving factor.
 Keeping both the user interface and inner design concise is paramount.
 Pythonic expression is of uttermost importance.
 Adhering to *PEP 8*.
 Learning.
 Coding.
 Having Fun.